 Peanut Vinaigrette Ingredients:

--Cook your ramen noodles as directed on the package, about 3 minutes; drain and rinse under cold water, and allow them to thoroughly drain of the water.
+- To make the salad, cook your ramen noodles as directed on the package, roughly 2 to 3 minutes, or until tender.
+Drain and rinse under cold water, and allow them to thoroughly drain of water.

 Roseanne V. Sabol